-When students enter the classroom or sign into class online, project the slide that displays the following quotes, and question.
-You can also use a collaborative tool like Padlet and post the question there.
+When students enter the classroom or sign into class online, project the slide that asks the following questions.
+You can also use a collaborative tool like Padlet and post the question there:

 Invite students to share out.
 If you use Padlet, give students the opportunity to read each other’s responses before they share.
 If you’re teaching in person, you can cold call or ask for volunteers.
 Online, you can ask students to type in the chat box.
 As students are sharing, note patterns that come up in their responses.

 Once several students share, emphasize that a resume is a document that helps potential employers understand who you are when applying for a job: